mug-n-ai/YRoot/docs/examples/learning_strategy.md

 The student chooses to start with **solo review** using old exams, and add **a group session once a week** to validate understanding.

 :::tip
-The WHY Loop breaks “study more” into “learn smarter” — by identifying *which* actions improve *which* needs.
+The YRoot breaks “study more” into “learn smarter” — by identifying *which* actions improve *which* needs.
 :::

 ---